PacAttack21/UNG-CCDC/README.md

 # UNG-CPTC
-This is UNG's public CCDC repository
+This is UNG's public CPTC repository